kxhsing/github-followers/README.md

 * [Twitter](https://twitter.com/karenhsing)

 ## <a name="projects"></a>Other Projects
-* **[ChefBox](https://github.com/kxhsing/chefbox) - ChefBox is an all-in-one tool for aspiring chefs and home cooks to discover recipes, save memories of their culinary accomplishments, and reduce food waste.
+* [ChefBox](https://github.com/kxhsing/chefbox)is an all-in-one tool for aspiring chefs and home cooks to discover recipes, save memories of their culinary accomplishments, and reduce food waste.
 ChefBox searches for recipes based on users' available ingredients, personal preferences, and dietary restrictions.